-You could possibly fill a whole blog just with changes to American Express’s sign-up and bonus policies.
+You could possibly fill a whole site just with changes to American Express’s sign-up and bonus policies.
 I don’t blame anyone who has now lost track entirely of what they can and cannot qualify for.

 Back on 5th July, I posted that Amex had increased the sign-up bonus on the American Express Platinum charge card from 40,000 Membership Rewards points to 50,000.
 This is worth 50,000 Avios points or Virgin miles, amongst other things.
 However, at the same time Amex brought in this rather nasty rule about who could qualify: